Ressobe/systemy-operacyjne-projekt/README.md

 Running the Script

-1.Open your terminal.
+1. Open your terminal.

-2.Navigate to the directory where the script is located.
+2. Navigate to the directory where the script is located.

-3.Run the script using the following command:
+3. Run the script using the following command:

     ```bash
      ./run.fish
     ```

-4.Follow the on-screen instructions to:
+4. Follow the on-screen instructions to:

     Select a package manager.
     Provide the path to a text file containing a list of packages.